Aftermath: 34 - Until Our City Be Afire (2017)

 Even Pentecost is wary around her.

-“Lightcap,” Newt replies in a tone of distinct warning, looking pointedly towards the floor.
+“Lightcap,” Newt replies, warning in his tone as he looks pointedly at the floor.

 She shifts her stance, sees Mako, makes a horrified face, and mouths the words, “FUCKING hell shit god DAMN it Geiszler,” in perfect silence.